Wominjeka! Yumalundi!*

 The Big Build at the Australian War Memorial: total $548m (and counting)

-The Anzac Parade facade of the Memorial, February 2024 (supplied).
-See the bladed wall emerging from the scaffolding?
-Compare with remarks from the Memorial at various times (eg here) that its facade would be unchanged by the redevelopment.
+The Anzac Parade facade of the Memorial, August 2024 (supplied), night view, lit up in a garish way never envisaged by CEW Bean, and rather reminiscent of Brasilia Airport at night or perhaps of Leni Riefenstahl’s visions of Germany in the 1930s.
+Also compare with remarks from the Memorial at various times (eg here) that its facade would be unchanged by the redevelopment.
 Ha!
+More pictures.

 Looking back